Haley Stevens: 2022

-As a result of population loss, Michigan lost a seat in the United States House of Representatives.
+As a result of population loss, Michigan lost a seat in the House of Representatives.
 The 11th District lost its share of Wayne County and was safely Democratic.
-The home of fellow Democrat Andy Levin was drawn into the district, and Levin sought reelection there.
-Stevens' home in Rochester Hills was drawn out of the district.
-She opted to move to Waterford and follow most of her constituents into the 11th, setting up a primary challenge against Levin.
+The home of fellow Democrat Andy Levin was drawn into the district, and Levin sought reelection there, despite the majority of his old district being in the newly-designated 10th Congressional District.
+Stevens, whose home in Rochester Hills was drawn out of the district, moved with her husband to a home in Waterford, opting to follow most of her constituents into the 11th and setting up a primary challenge against Levin.
 She reportedly outspent Levin by a factor of five.
-Much of her support was driven by the pro-Israel lobby which had spent $3 million on her campaign by July.
+Much of her support was driven by the pro-Israel lobby, which had spent $3 million on her campaign by July.
 Other dynamics in the race included generational and gender dynamics in the aftermath of the Supreme Court's overturning the Roe v.
 Wade and Planned Parenthood v.
 Casey.
-Stevens defeated Andy Levin, 60%-40%.
+Stevens defeated Levin, 60%-40%.
+Her campaign focused on protecting reproductive rights and her background as a proponent of Michigan manufacturing, the state's dominant industry.
 Her victory was aided by $5 million from EMILY's List-affiliated donors and by the American Israel Public Affairs Committee, which invested $4.3 million targeting Levin and hailed her victory as proof that "being pro-Israel is both good policy and good politics".
-Despite its large spending against Levin, AIPAC's ads did not mention its motivation for supporting Stevens.
+AIPAC's ads did not mention its motivation for supporting Stevens.

 Stevens won the general election against Republican Mark Ambrose with 61.3% of the vote.

 2024

 Stevens was challenged by Ahmed Ghanim in the Democratic primary.
 She won renomination with 87.1% of the vote.
 In the general election, she won reelection against Republican Nick Somberg and Green Party candidate Douglas Campbell with 58.2% of the vote.
-Stevens has the worst wins-above-replacement (WAR) rating among the six House Democrats from Michigan, according to Split Ticket.

 Stevens voted in March 2023 with Democrats to oppose legislation proposed by Republicans to ban transgender athletes from competing in women's sports.

-Following Joe Biden's debate with Donald Trump in the 2024 presidential election, Stevens "unequivocally" supported Biden stating, "I trust our president and know he is the one to finish the job".
+Following Joe Biden's debate with Donald Trump in the 2024 presidential election, Stevens "unequivocally" supported Biden, saying, "I trust our president and know he is the one to finish the job".
 As Kamala Harris consolidated support as the new nominee after Biden dropped out, Stevens immediately endorsed her.